danielbonnells/100-days-of-code/log.md

 **Today's Progress**: Solved an algorithm exercise by thinking it through on paper.
 So good.

 **Thoughts:** Not gonna lie, it felt pretty nice solving that one algorithm by myself in nearly one fell swoop.
 I feel like the more you learn, the easier it is to see where/how you should start adressing a problem.
 Very happy about that.

+### Day 10: January 12, 2017

+**Today's Progress**: Complete failure day.

+**Thoughts:** Nothing like hitting a brick wall when you're feeling invincible.
+Yesterday I thought I had this coding thing in the bag, but today's algorithm exercise has stumped me hardcore.
+I've been at it for hours and cannot figure out the logic to solving the issue.
+Really sucks because I've spent hours and hours on this.
+Feels like the whole day has been wasted.